-The First Responder Unmanned Aircraft System (UAS) Endurance prize competition from NIST PSCR invites innovators to bring their ingenuity and drone-building expertise to create a drone prototype for first responders.
-This is a 4-stage challenge, with prize awards up to $552,000 for the top designs.
-The most outstanding designs from Stage 1 will be eligible to participate in the remaining stages of the competition.
-The Stage 3 Walk-on Contestants will also be eligible to compete in Stage 4.
+The First Responder Unmanned Aircraft System (UAS) Endurance prize competition from NIST PSCR invited innovators to bring their ingenuity and drone-building expertise to create a drone prototype for first responders.
+This was a 4-stage challenge, with prize awards up to $552,000 for the top designs.
+The most outstanding designs from Stage 1 were eligible to participate in the remaining stages of the competition.
+The Stage 3 Walk-on Contestants were also eligible to compete in Stage 4.
 The result of the First Responder UAS Endurance Challenge will support the public safety community and its stakeholders.

 - UAS 1.0 Challenge Participant